mattermost/docs/source/install/desktop.rst

 macOS 10.9+
 --------------------------------------------------

-1. Download the `latest version of the Mattermost desktop app: <https://releases.mattermost.com/desktop/4.5.0/mattermost-desktop-4.5.0-mac.dmg>`__.
+1. Download the `latest version of the Mattermost desktop app <https://releases.mattermost.com/desktop/4.5.0/mattermost-desktop-4.5.0-mac.dmg>`__.

 2. Double-click the download to open the disk image.